jonmumm/actor-kit/README.md

 Actor Kit supports different types of callers:

-- `CLIENT`: Events from end-users or client applications
+- `client`: Events from end-users or client applications
-- `SYSTEM`: Internal events generated by the actor system (handled internally)
+- `system`: Internal events generated by the actor system (handled internally)
-- `SERVICE`: Events from trusted external services or internal microservices
+- `service`: Events from trusted external services or internal microservices

 ## PartyKit Integration